 If you’re interested in the history of gender and medicine, check out the Nursing Clio blog.
 Written by several historians, the excellent articles tie historical scholarship to present-day political, social, and cultural issues surrounding gender and medicine (per mission statement).
 Here’s today’s post, “Sunday Morning Medicine,” which is a weekly round-up of gender, medicine, and history in the news.
 Enjoy!

 Top Posts & Pages

-Tags1920s 1930s 1950s art art history Aurora Rodriguez avant garde Barcelona Birth Control books Carmen de Burgos catholicism Cervantes children city culture Dalí digital humanities erotica Eugenics Family Planning femininity Feminism feminists film first-wave spanish feminism food Franco gender gender ideology goya guernica Havelock Ellis Hildegart Rodríguez history infanticide La llorona language Latino literature latino studies La virgen de Guadalupe literature madrid Marañón maruja mallo masculinity maternity medical history Mexico modernity motherhood museo del prado pedagogy photography picasso pseudoscience Rubens Salvador Dali santa muerte Santiago de Compostela sex sexuality Spain spanish spanish art spanish civil war spanish literature surrealism teaching teaching spanish travel urban studies velazquez war women
+Tags1920s 1930s 1950s art art history Aurora Rodriguez avant garde Barcelona Birth Control books Carmen de Burgos catholicism Cervantes children city culture Dalí digital humanities erotica Eugenics Family Planning femininity Feminism feminists film first-wave spanish feminism food gender gender ideology goya guernica Havelock Ellis Hildegart Rodríguez history infanticide La llorona language Latino literature latino studies La virgen de Guadalupe literature madrid Marañón maruja mallo masculinity maternity medical history Mexico modernity motherhood museo del prado Pablo Picasso pedagogy photography picasso pseudoscience Rubens Salvador Dali santa muerte Santiago de Compostela sex sexuality Spain spanish spanish art spanish civil war spanish literature surrealism teaching teaching spanish travel urban studies velazquez war women